GlobalArrays/ga/comex/src-mpi-pr/NOTES.md

 $ export GA_PROGRESS_RANKS_DISTRIBUTION_PACKED=0
 $ export GA_PROGRESS_RANKS_DISTRIBUTION_CYCLIC=1

-make sure to set GA_PROGRESS_RANKS_DISTRIBUTION_PACKED=0 if previously used
+Please make sure to set GA_PROGRESS_RANKS_DISTRIBUTION_PACKED=0 if previously used.

 Above environmental settings sets 2 Progress-Ranks/node and CYCLIC distribution The two groups are (0,2,4,6) and (1,3,5,7)
 Here, MPI ranks 6 and 7 are Progress-Ranks on the node
-####End of NOTES on generalization of number of Progress-Ranks per computing node
 ----
+##Other notes on MPI Progress-Rank

-These are notes describing the MPI progress ranks runtime.
+These are notes describing the MPI Progress ranks runtime.
 These notes are intended to help developers navigate the contents of these files and to locate specific functionality.

 The MPI-PR is intended to be the highest-performing MPI-1 compatible ARMCI/ComEx runtime.
 It uses only features from the MPI-1 standard and provides asynchronous progress.
 Posix shared memory is used extensively.